particle-iot/docs/src/content/datasheets/electron/e404x-datasheet.md

 # E404X Datasheet

-**Preliminary pre-release version 2022-01-25**
+**Preliminary pre-release version 2022-03-14**

 {{box op="start" cssClass="boxed warningBox"}}
 This is an preliminary pre-release datasheet and the contents are subject to change.
-The Photon 2 design has not been finalized so changes are likely.
 {{box op="end"}}

 {{#unless pdf-generation}}